JimPresting/Oracle-Cloud-N8N-Setup/README.md

 2. Create an Always-Free VM with SSH keys
 3. SSH into your instance
 4. Reserve a static IP and configure an A-record
+5. **CRITICAL: Configure Ubuntu iptables firewall**
-5. Install n8n (per the GCP guide)
+6. Install n8n (per the GCP guide)
-6. Open HTTP/HTTPS & enable Load Balancing
+7. Open HTTP/HTTPS & enable Load Balancing

 ---